 AGA Gas Oven Burner Ignition or Flame Sensing Fault

-AGA gas oven not heating or heats very slowly, burner does not stay lit
+AGA gas oven not heating or heating very slowly; the burner does not stay lit.

 Advertisements